kalisio/k-openradiation/README.md

 ## Description

 The **k-openradiation** job allow to scrape measurements from the [OpenRadiation API](https://github.com/openradiation/openradiation-api).
-The downloaded data are stored within a [MongoDB](https://www.mongodb.com/) database and more precisely in the collection `openradiation`.
+The downloaded data are stored within a [MongoDB](https://www.mongodb.com/) database and more precisely in a collection named `openradiation`.

 All records are stored in [GeoJson](https://fr.wikipedia.org/wiki/GeoJSON) format.